beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.md

 * Activate filtering on any registered public custom post type.
 * Exclude taxonomies you just don’t want the visitors to filter on.
 * Beautifies the resulting URLs.
 You won’t see any /posttype/?taxonomy1=term.
 Instead you’ll see /posttype/taxonomy/term.
+* The pretty URLs are much more SEO friendly so you'll give a boost to those filtered pages.
+Just remember to use canonicals where it's appropriate.
 * Polylang compatible (beta).
 * Multisite compatible.
 No network settings at the moment.
 * Comes with a complete functional filter module for you to put in your theme.